There's no single test for schizophrenia. The condition is usually diagnosed after assessment by a mental health specialist.

 After diagnosis

 If you are diagnosed, you may feel anxious about what will happen.
-You may worry about the stigma or feel frightened and withdrawn.
+You may feel frightened and withdrawn.

-It's important to remember that a diagnosis can be a positive step.
-It can help to get information about the illness and the kinds of treatment and services available.
+But it's important to remember that a diagnosis can be a positive step.
+It can help to get information about the illness and the types of treatment and services available.

 Diagnosing children and young people